uxrobert/trelloplay/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A Trello like app made in Rails with the main core features:

-* Ruby version
+* Login

-* System dependencies
+* Add tasks

+* Move tasks status

-* Configuration
+* Update tasks

 * Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* delete tasks

 * ...